Creating Custom Adapter Modules

 Subscribe the

-to the topic withclient.subscribe(topic);
+MqttClientto the topic withclient.subscribe(topic); -

 Instantiate an

-class written for this adapter.
+MqttCBobject and assign it to ourMqttClient.MqttCBis a customMqttCallbackclass written for this adapter.
 The code for it is provided in the appendix section of this tutorial.javaCopycb = new MqttCB(); client.setCallback(cb);

 The second abstract method we have to implement is

-.
+void start().
 The purpose of this method is to perform any necessary tasks when the adapter is started.
 For our purposes, it is not necessary to

 include any instructions in this method so we will leave it empty.The third and most important method to implement is

-.
+void execute().
 When the adapter framework calls this method, it is expected to run continuously until the adapter is requested to stop or until the adapter completes its work.-

 As such, we will wrap our functionality in a loop that iterates until the adapter has been issued a stop request.
 Following this loop – and ending the method – is an instruction to change the adapter

-to done.javaCopywhile(!utility.isStopRequested()) { //steps b-d } utility.setAdapterState(RunState.RS_DONE);
+RunStateto done.javaCopywhile(!utility.isStopRequested()) { //steps b-d } utility.setAdapterState(RunState.RS_DONE); -

 While the adapter has not been requested to stop, we will continuously check for new